RMiftakhov/EFramework/README.md

 ## Integrated Modules
 - [SeismicSelfDenoise2D](https://github.com/swag-kaust/Transform2022_SelfSupervisedDenoising) - 2D Self Supervised Seismic Denoising.
 Self-supervised learning offers a solution to the common limitation of the lack of noisy-clean pairs of data for training deep learning seismic denoising procedures/
 - [FaultSeg3D](https://github.com/xinwucwp/faultSeg) - End-to-end convolutional neural network for 3D seismic fault segmentation that trained using synthetic datasets.
+- [FaultNet](https://github.com/douyimin/FaultNet) - Efficient Training of 3D Seismic Fault Segmentation Network under Sparse Labels by Weakening Anomaly Annotation

 All code comes as is, with no guarantees.
 All credit for original work to the authors of respective publications and implementations.